Quick Multi-Robot Motion Planning by Combining Sampling and Search: Algorithm Description

-\paragraph*{Search Node Scoring} The heart of best-first search is how to score each search node that determines which node is popped from \OPEN~[Line~\ref{algo:planner:pop}].
-Given a tuple of states $\mathcal{Q}$, \algoname scores the node by summation over each robot $i$'s shortest path distance from $\mathcal{Q}[i]$ to the goal state $g_i\suf{goal}$ on the roadmap $G_i$.
-Here, each edge $(q\suf{from}, q\suf{to}) \in E_i$ is weighted by $\funcname{dist}(q\suf{from}, q\suf{to})$.
-The path distance is calculated by ignoring inter-robot collisions, similarly to~\cite{silver2005cooperative}.
+\paragraph{Search Node Scoring.} The heart of the best-first search is how to score each node that determines which node is popped from \open~(\cref{algo:planner:pop}).
+Given a tuple of configurations \Q, SSSP scores the node by summation over each robot $i$'s shortest path distance from $\Q[i]$ to one of the configurations in $Q_i\goal$ on the roadmap $G_i$, while weighting each edge $(q\from, q\to) \in E_i$ by $\dist(q\from, q\to)$.
+The path distance is calculated by ignoring inter-robot collisions, as common in heuristics for MAPF studies~\cite{silver2005cooperative}.